-a UNECE category and Magnitude of effect are here compared with a constructed wetland that does not include managed growth of paludal cultures, for example, the reference system.
+a UNECE category and magnitude of effect are here compared with a constructed wetland that does not include managed growth of paludal cultures, for example, the reference system.
 Values in brackets show consequences, compared with a reference system of advanced processes focused on nutrient recovery (chapter IV).

 Landscape Measure 7: Use of organic layers to promote nitrate removal

-433. Denitrification can be promoted, with the objective of reducing nitrates in water, by increasing the organic carbon content in soils, sediments, etc. On a practical level, this is done by introducing so-called denitrification barriers into the landscape (Bednarek and others, 2014).
+433. Denitrification can be promoted, with the objective of reducing nitrates in water, by increasing the organic carbon content in soils, sediments, etc. On a practical level, this is done by introducing so-called “denitrification barriers” into the landscape (Bednarek and others, 2014).
 The term may appear confusing, but it is widely used to describe physical barriers that promote denitrification.
 According to Bednarek and others (2014), denitrification barriers can be classified as:

 (a) Denitrification walls – constructed from carbon-rich materials, arranged vertically in shallow groundwater, perpendicular to the flow of these waters;